okstate-maps/intro-html-css-js/README.md

     + style each feature to be red circle instead of the default blue marker

 #### Some guidelines
 You're going to need to read documentation ([Leaflet's](http://leafletjs.com/reference.html) especially), review what we've done, look at some source code, and ask each other some questions.
-You can use the "Issues" feature of GitHub to ask questions for the group.
-I'll answer them, but would really like all of you to feel comfortable contributing as well!
 The console (F12 or ctrl-shift-I (Windows) or cmd-shift-I (Mac)) is your friend!

 #### Optional materials for learning more HTML, CSS, JS, and JQuery